Günther Lütjens

 In May 1941, Lütjens commanded a German task force, consisting of the battleship Bismarck and the heavy cruiser Prinz Eugen, during Operation Rheinübung.
 In a repetition of Berlin, Lütjens was required to break out of their naval base in occupied Poland, sail via occupied Norway, and attack merchant shipping.
 The operation went awry and the task force was soon spotted and engaged near Iceland.
 In the ensuing Battle of the Denmark Strait, HMS Hood was sunk and three other British warships were forced to retreat.
 The two German ships then separated.
 Three days later, on 27 May, Lütjens and most of the ship's crew lost their lives when Bismarck was caught and sunk.
+In the post-war navy of West Germany, the Bundesmarine, the destroyer Lütjens, launched in 1967, was named after him.